Odds & evens

 “1, 3, 5… shh!!
 Don’t give us away!”

-Even numbers prefer rectangles—“more elbow room,” they say.
+Even numbers prefer rectangles, with “more elbow room”.

 And natural numbers?